Should you get veneers or implants?

 This is in addition to the fact that bridges tend to trap food underneath them.
 Special floss threaders or a water flosser may help keep it clean.
 Otherwise, you risk bone loss and decayed tooth roots.

 Depending on the number of teeth being replaced, the cost of a bridge can be similar to the cost of dental implants.
-A single implant and crown is about the same price as three crowns needed for a bridge.
+A single implant and crown is about the same price as three crowns needed for a bridge, $5,000 on average.

 In general, teeth replaced with implants will have fewer issues over time than a long bridge on natural teeth.
 Natural teeth as anchors simply have more things that can go wrong.